Come visit us and find out why students choose Olin. Sit in on a class, have lunch with one of our students, and meet with our faculty and staff.

 *Rolling admissions is only available to U.S. citizens and permanent residents.

-What does it take to be admitted to Olin’s Global Master of Finance Dual Degree program?
+What does it take to be admitted to Olin’s Global Master of Finance program?

 We review each applicant on a number of factors, looking for individuals with strong academic, professional, and extracurricular activities.
 We base our selections on your past performance, quantitative skills, and communication skills.
 To ensure diversity in each entering class, we admit students with various backgrounds, experiences, talents, and interests.

-Applicants to the Global Master of Finance Dual Degree program should have taken at least one course in microeconomics, one in statistics, and at least one course in calculus.
+Applicants to the Global Master of Finance program should have taken at least one course in microeconomics, one in statistics, and at least one course in calculus.